 All visiting staff, observers and contractors must complete the booking form

-Please complete a booking for site visits, computing needs or accommodation at the observatory.
+Please complete a booking for site visits & computing needs at the observatory.
 After completing the form, a notification to complete an online induction will be emailed to you.

 Site information